 bob.pad you will run biometric recognition experiments using databases that contain presentation attacks.

 bob.pad, the original data are not included.

-To download the original data of the databases, please refer to the corresponding Web-pages.
+To download the original data of the databases, please refer to the according Web-pages.

 For a list of supported databases including their download URLs,